MRDiaconescu/AstroNet/README.md

 # AstroNet

+Before you copy and/or distribute this program against the terms stated in the license, please be aware of the consequences.

 This program illustrates a design pattern that uses the graph data structure and classes to create a robust network implementation.
 It comprises of multiple functions which are used in conjunction with each other to tighten the relations that exist between